 If you want prominent placement on search engines, you’ll need copy that gives the search engines lots of clues as to what it’s about.
 These so-called “hints” are keywords or key phrases that are included in your written content.

 You’ll want to target the right keywords or all your efforts could be in vain.
 Use these five methods:

 A recent poll that asked search marketing experts for their favorite Keyword Research Tools resulted in this list:

-The important thing is to come up with good, relevant keywords.
-That is, search engines aren’t going to bestow a good ranking to your web site about wedding gowns if your site mostly uses words like “romance” and “your special day.”
-If you sell wedding gowns, make sure your site copy gives prominence to the phrase“wedding gowns” and other wedding-related terms.
+What’s most important is coming come up with good, relevant keywords.
+That is, search engines aren’t going to bestow a high ranking on your website about wedding gowns if your site mostly uses words like “romance” and “your special day.”
+If you have a store selling wedding gowns, make sure your site copy gives prominence to the phrase“wedding gowns” as well as other wedding-related terms.

 Because broad general terms are extremely common, you’re unlikely to have your website rank high for them.
 While in the early days of the internet, you could target general phrases, these days there’s far too much competition to succeed with that strategy.

 A better approach is to search for niches.
 They allow you to use long-tail keywords in your copy and meet the relevancy guidelines for search queries.
 A long-tail keyword contains at least three words and targets a specific demographic rather than mass audiences.
 They’re often less competitive than generic keyword terms, which makes ranking higher for the term a bit easier.